 Brexit has brought a lot of changes to both people wanting to move to Spain permanently and to those wanting to visit on holiday.
 Some of the changes create some serious issues such as now having to get visas to live in Spain on a permanent basis, while other changes aren’t quite as important but still worth knowing.

-For example, did you know that there are now some items that you cannot take from the UK to Spain after Brexit?
+For example, did you know that there are now some food items that you cannot take from the UK to Spain after Brexit?

 So whether you are coming to Spain on holiday and thinking of bringing a few home essentials in your suitcase, or are planning on emigrating and wondering what to pack, take a look at our list so you know what items you can and cannot bring to Spain…